By Robert G. Meyers

 accepted as a law.
 Neither we nor the scientist want to say (i) that there is a law of nature as opposed to a believed law

-and (ii) that the experiment violates this law.
 What would be needed to show that a miracle has occurred?

 First, we would need a clear law and, second, good evidence that a violation has occurred even though nature continues to